QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 "I will build my church, and the gates of Hades will not overcome it."
 (Matthew 16:18).

-If the "Babylon" narrative is true—if the church as a whole became a false system with no faithful remnant for 1,600 years—then Jesus's promise becomes meaningless.
+If the "Babylon" story is true—if the church as a whole became a false system with no faithful remnant for 1,600 years—then Jesus's promise would be meaningless.

-We must honestly assess the leadership structure.
-Rabbi Steve Berkson is the primary public teacher and defining voice of MTOI.
-However, in a Systems Analysis, we must audit Authority Structures, not just personalities.
+We need to look honestly at how leadership works.
+Rabbi Steve Berkson is the main public teacher and defining voice of MTOI.
+But we need to look at how authority is used, not just at one person.

 Jesus gave a specific warning regarding religious titles and spiritual hierarchy: